Types of AA Meetings: Open vs Closed

 What is A Closed A.A.
 Meeting?

-Closed Meetings are for A.A. members only, or for those who have a drinking problem and “have a desire to stop drinking.”
+A Closed AA Meeting is exclusively for people who identify as alcoholics or those who have a drinking problem and “have a desire to stop drinking.”

 What is an Open A.A.
 Meeting?